Beach House: Gene Clark No Other Band

 In December 2013, Beach House announced that they had put together a supergroup, referred to as the Gene Clark No Other Band, for a four-concert tour in January 2014, which took place in Baltimore, Philadelphia, New York City and Washington, D.C., where they covered American singer-songwriter Gene Clark's album No Other (1974) in its entirety to bring it to a new audience.
 The supergroup's member lineup consisted of fellow Baltimore musicians including members of Lower Dens, Wye Oak, Celebration, Fleet Foxes, Grizzly Bear and The Walkmen, along with Iain Matthews of Fairport Convention and Plainsong.
 Each performance also included a presentation of a specially edited version of the documentary The Byrd Who Flew Alone: The Triumphs and Tragedy of Gene Clark.
 In March 2014, it was announced that they were also the headliners for the 2014 End of the Road Festival.
 A 50-minute video of the supergroup's entire January 26 performance at the Music Hall of Williamsburg in New York was released by Pitchfork in April 2014, with Legrand as part of the vocal chorus and Scally on bass.
 Bill Pearis of BrooklynVegan called the performance a "knockout show."

 Scoring

 In 2013, Beach House provided scoring for the 13-minute short film This Must Be the Only Fantasy, which was created by Todd Cole and produced by the Creators Project.
 Beach House scored four trailers that ran before each film screening at the 2020 Sundance Film Festival.
-In 2021, Beach House collaborated with Meow Wolf, an immersive arts production company based in Santa Fe, NM.
-The band scored a short film called Marin's Dreams and created soundscapes for Meow Wolf's new permanent installation in Las Vegas called Omega Mart.
-The band composed music for three rooms within the installation — "Upload Ghost," a sculpture designed by Stephen Hendee, "Goblin Computer," and "Marin and Rose's Dwelling."
+In 2021, Beach House collaborated with Meow Wolf, an immersive arts production company based in Santa Fe, NM, to create soundscapes for Meow Wolf's new permanent installation in Las Vegas called Omega Mart.
+The band composed about 30 minutes of music for three rooms within the installation, those being "Upload Ghost," a sculpture designed by Stephen Hendee, "Goblin Computer," and "Marin and Rose's Dwelling."
+For the latter, they also provided a soundtrack for an accompanying short film called Marin's Dreams.
 In March 2022, it was announced that Beach House would provide the score to Sofia Alvarez's Netflix film Along for the Ride.